 These experiences help students grow socially, define their identity, and understand their personal strengths, interests, and goals while contributing to increased school performance.

-ABOUT CONNECTIKIDS SUMMER PROGRAM: ConnectiKids Summer program is offered free of cost to West Middle and Dr. Michael D. Fox School students ages six through fourteen.
-The program is also offered to other Hartford Public School elementary students in grades 2-8 on a first come first served basis, the maximum number of students served during our summer months are 120.
-A high percentage of summer program participants are students who attend Hartford Public Schools “Early Start” program.
-Our school year students fill additional openings.
+ABOUT CONNECTIKIDS SUMMER PROGRAM: ConnectiKids Summer program is offered free of cost to Hartford students in grades 2-8 on a first come first served basis, the maximum number of students served during our summer months is 120.
 ConnectiKids helps our schools reinforce and reward students for attending summer school to get the support they need to be on or as close to grade level for the upcoming school year.
-We also provide students access to a full day of equitable hands-on programming to keep them engaged.
+We also provide students access to a full day of virtual equitable hands-on programming to keep them engaged.

 Our summer program is theme based, with a variety of opportunities, practices, and activities used to provide high-quality content.
 Though the summer program theme changes yearly, there are five core elements that we maintain to ensure students are receiving an all-inclusive summer program.
 Our five core focus areas are social and emotional development, academics, focusing on literacy and STEM, health and nutrition, outdoor and physical activities, and exploration of self and their community, thus making a connection to what they are learning.
 The five central fundamentals of the program address the whole child, ensuring that they are strengthening their abilities to develop positive self-concepts.
 We also offer leadership and character development.
-This year’s theme is “Get Up and Get Out!”
+This year’s theme is “Preparing Today’s Youth for Tomorrow’s World.”

-We accept students in second through eighth grade from West Middle Community and Michael D. Fox elementary school.
+We accept students in second through eighth grade from all Hartford schools.
 We serve 100-120 students during the summer.
-Student are accepted on a first come first serve basis.
+Students are accepted on a first come first serve basis.
 Students may be placed on the waiting list and will be notified when there is an opening.
-Our summer program operates from July 8th – August 2nd, Monday through Friday.
+Our summer program operates from July 6th – August 7th, Monday through Friday.
 This opportunity is free for all students.